statsd/statsd/README.md

     gorets:1|c

 This is a simple counter.
 Add 1 to the "gorets" bucket.
-At each flush the current count is sent and reset to 0.
-If the count at flush is 0 then you can opt to send no metric at all for this counter, by setting `config.deleteCounters` (applies only to graphite backend).
-Statsd will send both the rate as well as the count at each flush.
+At each flush the current count is sent.
+If the count at flush is 0 then no value is sent for this metric.

 ### Sampling